EugeneKrapivin/ComoEngineeringBlogPosts/Look out for multiple message schedulers on a service bus.md

-When you're using a service bus, scheduling messages, such as heartbeats and scheduled maintenance, may seem like a simple task.
+When you're using a service bus, scheduling messages such as heartbeats and scheduled maintenance may seem like a simple task.
 But if you run into the problem we'll talk about here, it can turn into your greatest nightmare.

 There are many different scheduling mechanisms on a variety of service bus implementations.
 This post will focus on [RabbitMQ](http://www.rabbitmq.com/), [Masstransit](http://masstransit-project.com/) and [Quartz.NET](http://www.quartz-scheduler.net/).